YichiZ/YichiZ/README.md

 ## 🔭 I’m currently working on

-Short Videos and streaming at Microsoft's Office Media Group.
+Videos and Streaming at Microsoft's Office Media Group.

 Main stack: Javascript, React, Typescript, C#.

-## 🌱 I’m currently learning
+## 🌱 I’m currently doing
-- Solving algorithm questions using Python
+- Solve at least 1 leetcode question a day
+- Solve 1 system design question a day

 <!--
 **YichiZ/YichiZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.